Yamir Moreno: Career

 Prof. Moreno returned to the University of Zaragoza in 2003 to join the Department of Theoretical Physics at the Faculty of Sciences and the Institute for Biocomputation and Physics of Complex Systems, where he created and has led the Complex Systems and Networks Lab since then.
 In 2011, he became the Scientific Secretary of the institute, followed by his appointment as deputy director from 2015 to 2019.
-Nowadays, Prof. Moreno is the Director of the institute.
+Since February 2019, Prof. Moreno has been the Director of the institute.
 Prof. Moreno has served on several professional Societies.
-He became vice-president of the Complex Systems Society in 2013 and in its elected president from 2015 to 2018.
-He was Vice-president Secretary of the Network Science Society from 2015 to 2018, when he was elected as president for the term 2018–2021.
-Prof. Moreno was a member of the Future and Emerging Technology Advisory Group of the Framework Programmes for Research and Technological Development from 2014 to 2018 and serves on the advisory board of the CS4HS' WHO Collaborating Centre at the University of British Columbia, Canada.
-Prof. Moreno is currently a deputy director (Complex Systems and Networks) at the ISI Foundation, where he was a Fellow from 2013 to 2016.
-He is also an External Faculty member of the Complexity Science Hub in Vienna, Austria.
+He became vice-president of the Complex Systems Society in 2013 and was elected its president from 2015 to 2018.
+He was Vice-president Secretary of the Network Science Society from 2015 to 2018, when he was elected as president for the term 2018–2022.
+Prof. Moreno was a member of the Future and Emerging Technology Advisory Group of the Framework Programmes for Research and Technological Development from 2014 to 2018 and served on the advisory board of the CS4HS' WHO Collaborating Centre at the University of British Columbia, Canada.
+Prof. Moreno was a deputy director (Complex Systems and Networks) at the ISI Foundation, where he was a first-class Fellow from 2013 to 2016.
+From 2017 to 2025, he was an External Faculty member of the Complexity Science Hub in Vienna, Austria.
+In September 2022, he became a Principal Scientist and Research Director as well as the Chairman of the Steering Committee of the Center for Artificial Intelligence (CENTAI) Institute, in Turin, Italy, positions that he held until December 2024.

-At present, Prof. Moreno is a Divisional Associate Editor of Physical Review Letters (since 2014), Editor of the New Journal of Physics, of the Journal of Complex Networks, and of Chaos, Solitons & Fractals.
-He is also a member of the Editorial Boards of Scientific Reports, Applied Network Science, and Frontiers in Physics, and Academic Editor of PLoS ONE.
-He was named a Fellow of the American Physical Society in 2021.
+Prof. Moreno has had an intense editorial service.
+Currently, he is the Editor-in-Chief of the Journal of Complex Networks (2024-) and Editor of PLoS Computational Biology(2021-) and of Proceedings of the Royal Society A(2022-).
+Prof. Moreno was a Divisional Associate Editor of Physical Review Letters (2014-2020), Editor of the New Journal of Physics(2018-2023) and of Chaos, Solitons & Fractals (2018-2025).
+He has also been a member of the Editorial Boards of Scientific Reports(2012-2018), Applied Network Science(2016-2022), and Frontiers in Physics(2018-2024), and Academic Editor of PLoS ONE (2010-2018).

+Prof. Moreno was named a Fellow of the American Physical Society in 2021 and a Fellow of the Network Science Society in 2022.
+He received the Senior Scientific Award from the Complex Systems Society in 2019 and the Outstanding Service Award from the Complex Systems Society (2022) and the Network Science Society (2026).